SAP/openui5-docs/docs/OData_Operations_b54f789.md

 </VBox>
 ```

 `execute` returns a promise which is resolved if the operation was successful and rejected with an error if this was not the case.
-Note that the promise is **not** fufilled with the action's result: Use dependent bindings to access the result.
+Note that the promise is **not** fulfilled with the action's result: Use dependent bindings to access the result.

 `refresh` is silently ignored on a deferred function binding as long as it has not yet been executed.
 Afterwards, a `refresh` calls the function again.